A board member's guide to managing an HOA pool

 2. Determine whether your HOA pool area needs to be ADA compliant

-Your community is bound to have physically challenged members, and there are steps you may have to take to keep the pool safe and accessible for them.
+Your community is bound to have physically challenged members, and there are steps you may have to take to keep HOA pools safe and accessible for them.
 The latest Americans with Disabilities Act (ADA) requirements went into effect in 2012.
 There are different parameters if your pool was in existence before the guidelines went into effect and if it was built afterward, and you must know which rules apply to your situation.
-To determine whether your HOA pool needs to be compliant with the ADA requirements, you should have a discussion with your association’s attorney.
+To determine whether your HOA pools need to be compliant with the ADA requirements, you should have a discussion with your association’s attorney.

 3. Find out if your HOA pool area requires an AED unit